 "I believe we should claim certain rights for the children and labour for their universal recognition, so that everybody - not merely the small number of people who are in a position to contribute to relief funds, but everybody who in any way comes into contact with children, that is to say the vast majority of mankind - may be in a position to help forward the movement."
 Eglantyne Jebb

 Eglantyne Jebb wanted to make the rights and welfare of children a major issue around the world.
-Her 'Declaration of the Rights of the Child' was adopted by the League of Nations and inspired the present UN Convention on the Rights of the Child.
+Her 'Declaration of the Rights of the Child' was adopted by the forerunner of the UN, The League of Nation,s and inspired the current UN Convention on the Rights of the Child.

 After 1923, with fewer emergencies to deal with, Save the Children focused on research and children's-rights projects.
 In the UK, we:

 - opened a recuperative school at Fairfield House in Kent for children from inner-city areas